26 Fun Things to Do in Edinburgh with Kids (Free Options)

 • Look at the toilets of the Elephant Cafe

-Price: Free with exception of cafe items
+Price: Free with the exception of cafe items

 Read next | Harry Potter locations fans can’t miss in Edinburgh